-A s a non-medically-trained human, I take great comfort in believing that the hospital is a high-tech place.
-Whether it’s providing assistance stitching up a scrape, prodding a mysterious pain, or responding to an out-of-the-blue accident, the hospital stands as a bastion of medical expertise and skill greater than my own—a place I can go when I don’t have the answers or tools to fix an important medical situation.
+A s a non-medically-trained human, I take great comfort in believing that a hospital is a high-tech place.
+Whether it’s providing assistance stitching up a scrape or prodding a mysterious pain, the hospital stands as a bastion of medical expertise and skill greater than my own—a place I can go when I don’t have the answers or tools to fix an important medical situation.
 A hospital’s tag team of trained doctors and medical technologies makes it my instinctual top choice to prepare for, and go through, childbirth.

 The maternity ward currently sits at a scientifically and culturally important inflection point:

 High Adoption: In the United States, 98.74% of births happen in hospitals (CDC, 2012).